Prajnadeep/Musiq-discord-bot/README.md

   </p>
   </div>

+This is a multipurpose Discord bot that can -

+🎵 Play music from YouTube using search keywords or URLs <br>
+😂 Display memes and jokes <br>
+💻 Get Valorant Player Stats

-This is a multipurpose Discord bot that can play music from YouTube using search keywords or URLs.
-Additionally, it can display memes and jokes when prompted with the prefix "&" followed by specific commands
+when prompted with the prefix "&" followed by specific commands

 # Installation
 To use this bot, you will need to have the following prerequisites: